oneapi-src/oneDNN/doc/programming_model/data_types.md

   hardware acceleration for bfloat16 is 3-4x lower in comparison to the same operations on the fp32 data type.

-### Intel(R) Processor Graphics and Xe architecture
+### Intel(R) Processor Graphics and Xe architecture-based Graphics

 Intel Processor Graphics provides hardware acceleration for fp32 and fp16 arithmetic.
-Xe architecture additionally provides acceleration for int8 arithmetic (both signed and unsigned).
-Implementations for bf16 data type are functional only and do not provide performance benefits at the moment.
+Xe architecture-based Graphics additionally provides acceleration for int8 arithmetic (both signed and unsigned).
+Implementations for the bf16 data type are functional only and do not currently provide performance benefits.

 | Data type | Support level
 | :---      | :---
 | f32       | optimized
 | bf16      | functional only
 | f16       | optimized
-| s8, u8    | optimized for Xe architecture (DG1 and Tiger Lake)
+| s8, u8    | optimized for Xe architecture-based Graphics (code named DG1 and Tiger Lake)